Vocabulary for High School Students

 2. Pre-made lists: Choose the words and have students attempt the definition from a text.

 When reading fiction or nonfiction, choose vocabulary words ahead of time.
-Give students the list and as they read, ask them to derive the meaning from the context.
-After finishing, students can correct their words with each other, a dictionary, or as a class.
+Give readers the list and as they read, ask them to derive the meaning from the context.
+After finishing, everyone can correct their words with each other, a dictionary, or as a class.

-Students will practice using context clues.
-Furthermore as you review, you can explain the parts of speech, showing students how grammar is part of what they read.
+First, students will practice using context clues.
+Furthermore as you review, you can explain the parts of speech, showing how grammar is part of what they read.
 To take it a step more, examine why the author used specific language.
 For instance in The Great Gatsby, we analyze Fitzgerald’s writing style through a linguistic lens.

 Post a word of the day